HughP/MLKA-Bash-data/README.md

 ### Temp Files
-This script creates lists which it stores as files.
+The script `awesome-script.bash` creates lists which it stores as files.
 These lists are held in the `Temp-Files` folder.

 ### Data-Source
 The `Data-Source` folder houses where the source data is kept.
 Other copies of the data in various processed forms are created and housed in the `Data-Derived` folder.